Synthetic Aperture Radar (SAR) Market Size

-The Global Synthetic Aperture Radar Market was valued at USD 3320.2 million in 2020, and it is expected to reach USD 6474.0 million by 2026, registering a CAGR of 11.6%, during the period of 2021-2026.
-The pandemic has led to the increased demand for satellite imagery, including studying the economic impact of the virus and conducting remote monitoring of facilities and infrastructure.
-The demand grew from the oil and gas industry; for instance, Ursa Space Systems, which offers satellite data and analytics, observed the impact of COVID-19 on global oil inventories, as the company provides weekly reports on 11,000 oil storage tanks, which are observed with SAR satellites.
+The pandemic has led to increased demand for satellite imagery, including the economic impact of the virus and conducting remote monitoring of facilities and infrastructure.
+Further, the market is witnessing increased demand from the oil and gas industry.
+For instance, Ursa Space Systems, which offers satellite data and analytics, observed the impact of COVID-19 on global oil inventories as the company provides weekly reports on 11,000 oil storage tanks using SAR satellites.

-- Despite various advantages offered by the SAR systems, it is a significantly underused technology compared to traditional optical imagery; in order to overcome this, the Department of Commerce and the National Oceanic and Atmospheric Administration (NOAA) announced the licensing of Private Remote Sensing Space Systems, which revised the regulations for licensing the operation of private remote sensing space systems, under the Land Remote Sensing Policy Act of 1992; aiming at making US private actors competitive with their foreign counterparts.
+- Despite various advantages of the SAR systems, it is significantly underused compared to traditional optical imagery.
+To overcome this, the Department of Commerce and the National Oceanic and Atmospheric Administration (NOAA) announced licensing of Private Remote Sensing Space Systems, which revised the regulations for licensing the operation of private remote sensing space systems under the Land Remote Sensing Policy Act of 1992.

 - In military applications, a synthetic aperture radar is used to detect surface features, like building complexes, missile sites, and topographical features of the surrounding terrain.
 Thus, it is used for battlefield surveillance, weapon guidance, and mission planning of future operations.

-- The increase in military and defense spending enables the defense sector to develop missiles with improved precision targeting.
-Compared to an airborne SAR, missile-borne SAR has various essential characteristics, such as high flight speed with straight movement and a large squint angle, crucial in measuring precision in real-time.
+- The increased military and defense spending enables the defense sector to develop missiles with improved precision targeting.
+Compared to airborne SAR, missile-borne SAR has various essential characteristics, such as high flight speed with straight movement and a large squint angle, which are crucial in measuring precision in real-time.

-- With applications, such as weapons fire-control (missiles or guns) and accuracy control, intelligence, surveillance, and reconnaissance missions, air and spaceborne SAR systems are expected to witness higher adoption than ground-based systems.
+- Further, Applications, such as weapons fire-control (missiles or guns) and accuracy control, intelligence, surveillance, reconnaissance missions, air, and spaceborne SAR systems, are expected to witness high adoption of ground-based systems.

-- Moreover, in the defense sector, wide-area surveillance has diverse applications, such as coast guard vessels, monitoring remote areas for human movement, establishment of perimeter security, and the offshore missile platforms.
-Technological developments of the same are leading to increasing adoption of unmanned airborne surveillance (UAS) systems or drones.
+- Also, In the defense sector, wide-area surveillance has diverse applications, such as monitoring remote areas for human movement, coast guard vessels, offshore missile platforms, and perimeter security.
+Technological developments have led to the increasing adoption of Unmanned Airborne Surveillance (UAS) systems or drones.

-- The United States has one of the most significant defense budgets globally and has been proactively investing in R&D activities.
-The defense budget is increasing each year rapidly.
-For the fiscal year (FY) 2022, the defense department proposed USD 715 billion for the Pentagon, an increase of about USD 10 billion from what was allocated to the Pentagon in FY 2021.
-The budget proposal for Pentagon includes the largest ever investment for research, development, and engineering at USD 112 billion.
+- The United States has one of the most significant national defense budgets and has proactively invested in research and development activities.
+The defense budget is increasing rapidly each year.
+For the fiscal year (FY) last year, the defense department proposed USD 715 billion for the Pentagon, an increase of about USD 10 billion.
+The budget proposal for Pentagon includes the largest-ever investment for research, development, and engineering for USD 112 billion.

 - The increasing budgets reflect upon the growing research on the application of synthetic aperture radars in defense.
-In May 2021, the United States Air Force Research Laboratory officials at Ohio base announced a USD 5.2 million contracts to BAE Systems Electronic Systems segment and a USD 4.1 million contracts to the Utah State University Space Dynamics Laboratory for moving target recognition project (MTR).
+Recently, the United States Air Force Research Laboratory officials at the Ohio base announced a USD 5.2 million contract to the BAE Systems Electronic Systems segment and a USD 4.1 million contract to the Utah State University Space Dynamics Laboratory for the moving target recognition project (MTR).

 The synthetic aperture radar market is moderately fragmented and consists of several international and regional vendors.
-Moreover, due to relatively moderate product differentiation, the companies are heavily investing in developing strategic decisions, in order to maintain a distinct competitive advantage, through collaborations and acquisitions.
-Some of the key developments in the market are:
+Moreover, due to relatively moderate product differentiation, the companies are heavily investing in developing strategic decisions to maintain a distinct competitive advantage through collaborations and acquisitions.

 Lockheed Martin Corporation